tfl-php-scripts/siteskin/README.md

 require_once('skinnerfoot.php');
 ?>
 ```

 Please follow the instructions carefully.
-A lot of issues were related to facts that users had incorrect config files.
+A lot of issues were caused by users having incorrect config files.

 That's it!
-Should you encounter any problems, please create an issue here, and I will try and solve it if I can.
+Should you encounter any problems, please create an issue (here: https://gitlab.com/tfl-php-scripts/siteskin/-/issues), and I will try and solve it if I can.
+You can also report an issue via contact form: http://contact.robotess.net .
+Please note that I don't support fresh installations, only those that were upgraded from old version.